scottclowe/matlab-schemer/README.md

 ## Importing a color scheme

-Color schemes can be easily imported by running `schemer_import` without inputs on the MATLAB command prompt.
+Color schemes can be easily imported by running `schemer_import` at the MATLAB command prompt, without needing any inputs.
+This will open a GUI to select the file to import the color scheme from.

 When importing a color scheme, most of the settings will change immediately.
 However, some settings will require MATLAB to be restarted: